Cotalker/documentation/docs/documentation/models/surveys/model_surveys.md

 <span className="hero__subtitle">COTSurvey</span>

 ## Description {#description}
 Surveys are used to gather data from users.
-The _Surveys Data Model_ (COTSurvey) is the main information of a survey and consilidates its other parts: [COTSurveyChat](/docs/documentation/models/surveys/model_surveychats), [COTQuestion](/docs/documentation/models/surveys/model_questions), [COTAnswer](/docs/documentation/models/surveys/model_answers) .
+The _Surveys Data Model_ (COTSurvey) is the main information of a survey and consolidates its other parts: [COTSurveyChat](/docs/documentation/models/surveys/model_surveychats), [COTQuestion](/docs/documentation/models/surveys/model_questions), [COTAnswer](/docs/documentation/models/surveys/model_answers) .

 <Mermaid chart={`
 	graph LR;